sjkp/powerbi-cors-app-ts/README.md

 # PowerBI-cors-app-ts
 This is a sample application that shows how to use AngularJS, TypeScript and the ADAL.js to display tiles from PowerBI in a single page web application.

+The following screenshot show what the sample looks like.
+It lists all dashboards, when a dashboard is clicked it lists all tiles from that dashboard.
+When a tile is click the tile is shown in the iframe.

+When the iframe is clicked the powerbi report will open in a new window.

 ![Showing tiles from powerbi in an angular app](powerbi-cors-app-ts.png)

 ## How To Run This Sample